Are you sometimes overwhelmed with self-doubt?

-Yet, we allow our inner voice to speak to us like that all the time.
-We subject ourselves to abusive self-talk over and over again.
-These words cause damaging thoughts and insecurity.
-They distract us and anchor us from success.
+Yet, we allow our inner voice to abuse us all the time.
+We subject ourselves to negative self-talk over and over again.
+It damages our thoughts and causes insecurity.
+They distract us and anchors us from success.

 How unfair is that?

-Negative self-talk can be turned into positive reinforcement and a powerful source for achievement.
-Encouraging words are like a boat motor that pushes us the toughest waves of life.
-Conquering hurdles and setbacks is much easier when we ‘self-talk’ with positivity and optimism.
+Encouraging words are like a motor that pushes us through the toughest waves of life.
+Managing hurdles and setbacks is much easier when we ‘self-talk’ though the hard times with positivity and optimism.

-So conquer self-doubt and find the courage to pursue your dreams with the positive support from your lifelong BFF.
+So conquer self-doubt and find the courage to pursue your goals with the positive support from another good friend.

 Here’s some books on Amazon that might help…